volanja/ansible_spec/README.md

 ```
 .
+├── .ansiblespec                 #Create file (use Serverspec). read [Change .ansiblespec(v0.0.1.3)](https://github.com/volanja/ansible_spec#change_ansiblespec_v0013)
 ├── README.md
-├── hosts                        #use Ansible and Serverspec
+├── hosts                        #use Ansible and Serverspec if .ansiblespec is not exist.
-├── site.yml                     #use Ansible and Serverspec
+├── site.yml                     #use Ansible and Serverspec if .ansiblespec is not exist.
 ├── nginx.yml                    #(comment-out) incluted by site.yml
 ├── roles
 │   └── nginx